SkoolNotes/Taproot/2020ISOS101/KBAreWeRight.md

 ---

 # Notes
- - There are still scientists that are divided about the issue of climate change
+ - There are still scientists that are divided about the issue of climate change, but they are few and far between
-	 - The Majority of Americans think that
+	 - The Majority of Americans think that scientists **are** divided about climate change
+ - Only a little more than half of Americans think that global temperatures have risen
+ -

 ```python
 while True: